Parking violation: Europe

-In Europe, parking tickets are heavily used.
+In some parts of Europe, parking tickets are heavily used.
 In Sweden, parking violations on street are considered traffic crimes with a fine.
 If the fine is not objected to or paid within a specified time, the Swedish Enforcement Administration will claim money from bank accounts or other assets, relatively fast.
 The owner will be noted as a bad payer, and will not get a loan or a new rental apartment etc. for three years.
 A parking violation in an off-street parking place is considered a break of contract which results in a penalty fee with different rules.
 According to statistics from Stockholm the cars with the highest number of parking violations (weighted for number of cars) are Jeep, Mercedes-Benz, Porsche and Lexus.
 Mercedes-Benz owners were the worst for parking in disabled spaces.
 Professor Gunnar Aronsson at the department for psychology at Stockholm university believes this is due to the owners being well-off and thinking that their time is more important.
 According to Jan Prestberg at the traffic office in Stockholm, the fines are low enough to be ignored by richer people.
 It is often hard to find parking spots in big cities.
 After wheel-locks were introduced in London, the prices for rented parking spaces went up considerably.

 In addition to "no parking" signs, "no waiting" and "no stopping" are used in the UK and Europe.
 "No waiting" allows passengers to be dropped off or picked up, but does not allow parking or waiting with the driver in the vehicle for long periods.
 Loading and unloading are usually also allowed, details and applicable times may be shown on a plate under the sign.
 "No stopping" does not allow waiting at all, even for drop offs and pick ups.

 Foreign-registered vehicles in Europe in reality cannot be fined.
 This is partly because it is too much work to find the owner in a foreign country, but mainly because it is not legally possible to claim money from a foreign resident person if they don't pay voluntarily.
-The European Union is introducing legislation into all member countries to collect fines across borders.
+In the European Union, the European directive facilitating cross-border exchange of information and mutual assistance on road-safety-related traffic offences to collect fines across borders within all member countries only focus on 18 road-safety-related traffic offences and does not address specifically parking violation Indeed, it deals with dangerous parking or stopping.
 In some cities, like London, this has been solved by locking one wheel of an unlawfully parked vehicle.
 The driver has to pay to be able to drive the vehicle.